AT Hikers Now Required to Use Bear Containers, Bear Hangs in Most of Vermont

 The club said earlier efforts to prevent bear encounters, including installing a bear box and removing trash near the shelter, did not work.

-The Bennington Banner reported that the wardens who went to the shelter felt they had no choice but to kill the bear.
+The Bennington Banner reported that the wardens who went to the shelter felt they had no choice but to kill the bear on July 12.

 “The bear was showing no fear of humans at this point,” Lt.
 Dennis Amsden, a game warden in the Vermont Fish & Wildlife Department, told the Banner.
 “Human safety was now at risk, so we felt it was necessary to put the bear down.”